 Answering this is easy.
-The Safe Routes to School National Partnership works to make changes to the built environment so that generations of children can bicycle and walk to school.
+The Safe Routes Partnership works to make changes to the built environment so that generations of children can bicycle and walk to school.
 Not only is it a great way to improve children’s lives, but it reminds adults about the simple joys of walking and bicycling with their family, friends and neighbors.

 But what is real and real for North Carolina is the impact on school budgets, traffic congestion, air quality and the quality of life of our youngest most vulnerable residents.

 Safe Routes to School helps schools deal with budget cuts to busing.
 For Rowan-Salisbury Schools making it safe for kids to walk and bicycle to school helps eliminate the need to draw as much from its state (59 percent) and federal funding sources (20 percent) for transportation.
 Across the state for every 1 percent of school busing reduced by walking and bicycling, we see significant savings.
 The cost of operating a school bus for a year is not that much different than a starting teacher’s yearly salary.
 Providing Safe Routes to School can keep money inside the classroom.

 Transportation costs for those closest to schools should not fall solely on the families.
 Having that same 1 percent walk or bicycle to school reduces vehicle miles traveled and saves millions in fuel costs for the families.
 Having safe walkable and bikeable neighborhoods enhances the quality of life for all residents and property values increase.
 Providing Safe Routes to School keeps money inside the home.